paul-duvall/100-days-of-code/log-r2.md

 Day 91 - Wednesday 9 January 2019
 Today's Progress:
 Review / Learn:
 - Continued with React course, learning about React components.
-Learn how to set up a React component, how to create nested components, using component props
+Learn how to set up a React component, how to create nested components, using component props, using events and methods within components

 Project: